Botmasher/reactnd-readable/README.md

   title: '',              // string to display as the post title
   body: '',               // string to display as the post body
   author: '',             // string to display as the author of post title and body
-  category: '',           // must be one of the categories provided by server
+  category: '',           // must match name of a category provided by server
   voteScore: 1,           // net votes post has received (default: 1)
-  deleted: false          // flag for deleted post
+  deleted: false          // flag for deleted post - not returned by server if true }
-}
 ```